 The buffer_id refers to a packet buffered at the switch and sent to the controller by a packet-in message.
 If no buffered packet is associated with the flow mod, it must be set to OFP_NO_BUFFER.
-A flow mod that includes a valid buffer_id is effectively equivalent to sending a two-message sequence of a flow mod and a packet-out to OFPP_TABLE, with the requirement that the switch must fully process the flow mod before the packet out.
+A flow mod that includes a valid buffer_id removes the corresponding packet from the buffer and processes it through the entire OpenFlow pipeline after the flow is inserted, starting at the first flow table.
+This is effectively equivalent to sending a two-message sequence of a flow mod and a packet-out forwarding to the OFPP_TABLE logical port (see 7.3.7), with the requirement that the switch must fully process the flow mod before the packet out.
 These semantics apply regardless of the table to which the flow mod refers, or the instructions contained in the flow mod.
 This field is ignored by OFPFC_DELETE and OFPFC_DELETE_STRICT flow mod messages.